belle2/basf2/online_book/basf2/vertex_fitting.rst

     If no vertex fit is performed, the corresponding variables for the vertex position will not be filled.

 * **Kinematic Fitting:** We use the fit to improve our knowledge of the particle kinematics.
-By default composite particle kinematics are built off the decay products using 4-momentum conservation.
+By default, composite particle kinematics are built off the decay products using 4-momentum conservation.
 If the particle we are reconstructing has a well defined mass (either stable, or a narrow resonance) it might make sense to apply a mass constraint to help reject combinatorial background.

 .. warning::

    If you apply a mass constraint, the invariant mass will be fixed to the nominal mass.
-This is problematic if you want then to use this variable, for example if you want to fit a peak.
+This is problematic if you then want to use this variable, for example if you want to fit a peak.
 In that case, make sure you save the pre-fit mass separately.

 .. note::